Where BSW Doctors & Nurses Actually Live in Temple, TX

 Bella Terra

 Master-planned, newer construction, turn-key ready.
-Community pool has become a social hub for medical families.
+The community pool has become a social hub for medical families.

-Also in this commute range: Prairie Ridge and Hartrick Ranch offer newer construction options with Academy ISD schools at competitive prices.
+Also in this range: Prairie Ridge and Hartrick Ranch offer newer construction with Academy ISD at competitive prices.

 Lakewood Ranch / West Temple

 Half-acre typical, pools and 3-car garages common.
 Many homes here are zoned for Belton ISD (specifically Lake Belton High School) despite having a Temple address.
-This is where senior medical staff and hospital administration live.
+Senior medical staff live here.

 Sage Meadows